Gayathrisaisakthi22/Sales-Analysis/README.md

 Sales Data: The primary dataset used for this analysis is the "pizzasales_data.csv" file, containing detailed information about each sale made by the company.

 ### Tool
-- Excel - Data Cleaning
+-  MS Excel - Data Cleaning
-- SQL Server - Data Analysis
+- MS SQL Server - Data Analysis
 - PowerBI - Creating reports

 ### Data Cleaning/Preparation